-UBQC is within the framework of a measurement-based quantum computation (MBQC) \cite{broadbent2009universal,broadbent2010measurement}.
-The underlying resource of MBQC is the brickwork states, which is multi-particle entangled graph states constructed by prepared qubits.
-A delegated quantum computation can be implemented by measurements on brickwork states.
-Let us have a client (say Alice ) and a server (say Bob) with full-fledged quantum computer.
-In preparation stage, Alice prepares a series of single qubits $|+_{\theta}\rangle$ with random polarization $\theta \in \left\{0,\pi/4,...,7\pi/4 \right\}$ and sends to Bob through one-way quantum channel, and Bob uses Controlled Z (CZ) gates to act on these received qubits to build brickwork state.
-In interactive measurement stage, Alice carefully designs the quantum circuit based on the computational task, and transforms a sequence of ordered quantum gates in the circuit into the measurement angles, and then sends to Bob through two-way classical channel.
-Bob performs measurement operations for each qubit on brickwork state, and returns back the results to Alice.
-The measurement procedure is repeated in turn on brickwork state until the desired quantum computation result is obtained.
+In the framework of MBQC, the underlying resource of UBQC is the brickwork states, which are multi-particle entangled graph states constructed from the prepared qubits~\cite{broadbent2009universal,broadbent2010measurement}.
+A delegated quantum computation can be implemented by measurements on the brickwork state.
+To illustrate, consider a client (say Alice) and a server (say Bob) with a full-fledged quantum computer.
+In the preparation stage, Alice prepares a series of single qubits $|+_{\theta}\rangle$ with random polarization $\theta \in \left\{0,\pi/4,...,7\pi/4 \right\}$, and sends them to Bob through a one-way quantum channel, and Bob uses Controlled Z (CZ) gates to act on these received qubits to build a brickwork state.
+In the interactive measurement stage, Alice meticulously designs the quantum circuit tailored to the computational task at hand, and transforms the sequence of ordered quantum gates in the circuit into corresponding measurement angles, and then sends them to Bob through a two-way classical channel.
+Bob performs measurement operations on each qubit of the brickwork state, and returns the results to Alice.
+The measurement procedure is repeatedly performed on each qubit of the brickwork state until the desired quantum computation result is obtained.
 The schematic diagram of UBQC is shown in Fig.\ref{fig-schematic-diagram-UBQC}.